fenago/ansible-course/md/Lab_2.md

 actually ran for, the end time, and so on.
 Similarly, the useful output is returned when the task exits cleanly.

-That concludes our look at ad hoc commands in Ansible.
-By now, you should have a fairly solid grasp of the fundamentals of Ansible, but there\'s one important thing we haven\'t looked at yet, even though we briefly touched on it---variables and how to define them.
-We\'ll proceed to look at this in the next section.

 Defining variables
 ==================

-In this section, we will cover the topic of variables and how they can be defined in Ansible.
-You will learn how variables should be defined step by step and understand how to work with them in Ansible.

-Although automation removes much of the repetition from previously manual tasks, not every single system is identical.
-If two systems differ in some minor way, you could write two unique playbooks---one for each system.
-However, this would be inefficient and wasteful, as well as difficult to manage as time goes on (for example, if the code in one playbook is changed, how can you ensure that it is updated in the second variant?).

-Equally, you might need to use a value from one system in another---perhaps you need to obtain the hostname of a database server and make it available to another.
-All of these issues can be addressed with variables as they allow the same automation code to run with parameter variations, as well as values to pass from one system to another (although this must be handled with some care).

 Let\'s get started with a practical look at defining variables in Ansible.